hwakabh/bennu-official.page/README.md

  ✔ Container mysql                      Started
 ```

-Alternaternatively, if you have already had MySQL database instances with any form factors remotely, you can use it for `bennu_official`. \
+Alternatively, if you have already had MySQL database instances with any form factors remotely, you can use it for `bennu_official`. \
 For starting Django application in the next step, you need to provide its credentials manually:

 ```shell